8 Machine Learning (ML) Internships for High School Students

 Stipend: None

-Organized by the National Institute of Standard and Technology (an agency within the U.S. Department of Commerce), this program is a research-based internship.
-As an intern, you get to work on a research project at one of six NIST laboratories and be mentored by a NIST scientist.
-You can opt for the Information Technology Laboratory which includes machine learning along with topics like computer network modeling, cryptography, data mining, information visualization, and more.
-This program is a great way to get hands-on experience in the field of technology.
-You can go through a few of the previous topics here to get a better idea!
+Organized by the National Institute of Standards and Technology (an agency within the U.S. Department of Commerce), this program is a research-based internship.
+As an intern, you will work on a research project at one of six NIST laboratories and be mentored by a NIST scientist.
+You can opt for the Information Technology Laboratory, which includes machine learning and computer network modeling, cryptography, data mining, information visualization, and more.
+This program is a great way to get experience in the field of technology.
+You can review a few of the previous topics here!

 Eligibility: Students who are at least 15 years old

-Location: Remote, hybrid and in-person (at the university) options available, depending on mentor
+Location: Remote, hybrid, and in-person (at the university) options are available, depending on mentor

 George Mason University’s ASSIP is another internship that offers an opportunity to work on a research project under the guidance of a professional mentor.
-Through your application, you can list 3 mentors of interest, after which you will be paired with one of them.
-There are several mentors — from the departments of computer science, cyber security engineering, and information sciences and information technology — who have included machine learning in their list of topics.
-Through the program, you will also develop scientific writing skills and explore STEM careers.
-You can also go through the previous participants’ work to get an idea of what the research topics can look like.
+Through your application, you can list 3 mentors of interest.
+Several mentors—from the departments of computer science, cyber security engineering, and information sciences and information technology—cover machine learning.
+Through the program, you will develop scientific writing skills and explore STEM careers.
+You can also go through the previous participants’ work to get an idea of what the research topics look like.
+To learn more about this program, check out our complete guide here.

-Application deadline: Deadline is generally in the first few days of February
+Application deadline: Generally in the first few days of February

 Eligibility: High school juniors and seniors who are at least 16 years old

-Program dates: Specific dates unavailable.
-The program usually takes place during the summer.
+Program dates: The program usually takes place during the summer.

 Location: Goddard Space Flight Center (GSFC), Greenbelt, Maryland

-Taking place at the Goddard Space Flight Center, this opportunity allows interns to contribute to research in earth science and climate studies.
+This opportunity allows interns to contribute to earth science and climate studies research at the Goddard Space Flight Center.
 As an intern, you will study Antarctic clouds and blowing snow and their interaction with the surface using observations from NASA satellites.
-Big data analysis and machine learning techniques form a key part of this process.
-Needless to say, a NASA internship at the Goddard Space Flight Center is a highly prestigious opportunity and would give your academic profile a boost.
-However, the internship is also open to undergraduate and graduate students so you can expect it to be quite competitive.
+Big data analysis and machine learning techniques are key to this process.
+A NASA internship at the Goddard Space Flight Center is a highly prestigious opportunity and would boost your academic profile.
+However, the internship is also open to undergraduate and graduate students, so you can expect it to be quite competitive.
+For tips on landing a NASA internship, check out our blog here.

 Application deadline: The deadline is generally during the second half of March